-Oslo Energy Forum is dedicated to stimulating a constructive dialogue on the world´s most pressing energy questions.
+Oslo Energy Forum is dedicated to stimulating a constructive dialogue on the world´s most pressing energy questions and solutions.
 Oslo Energy Forum is a non-profit foundation.

-Every February, Oslo Energy Forum invites key actors and decision makers of the global oil and gas- and energy industry to a broad dialogue and sharing of deep insights on trends and developments impacting our energy system.
+Every February, Oslo Energy Forum invites key actors and decision makers of the global energy industry to a broad dialogue and sharing of deep insights on trends and developments impacting our energy system.

 Energy access is increasingly recognised as paramount to social development; a premise for economic growth, social equity, and environmental sustainability.
 With the global population expected to grow to 9 billion people by 2050, the energy industry has a formidable task in providing sufficient energy services at acceptable cost.
 At the same time, climate change threatens the socio-economic development impacting lives of millions of people.
 With its significant size and competence, the energy industry has a critical role to play in the global challenge of balancing energy security and a sustainable development of the world economy.

 The IPCC Report is a call for action, and OEF wants to contribute to an acceleration of achieving the 17 SDGs

 Meeting these challenges will require concerted effort from actors across the energy space.
 Oslo Energy Forum believe that dialogue, interaction and deep insight will contribute to better understanding of risks and opportunities, which may support better decisions and cooperation.